xavierleune/aerospike-client-php/doc/aerospike_construct.md

 occured the **Aerospike::error()** and **Aerospike::errorno()** methods can be used to inspect it.

-The Aerospike cluster should be identified with an alias.
+The Aerospike cluster should be identified with a persistence alias.
 This allows for reduced overhead on initializing the cluster and keeping track of the state of its nodes.
-Further instantiation calls will attempt to reuse an initialized cluster with a matching alias.
+Subsequent instantiation calls will attempt to reuse an initialized cluster with a matching alias.

 ## Parameters